AMERICAS

 In the Cockpit: A Deadly Decision

 The cockpit of Flight 3054 was staffed with two experienced pilots—both captains.
 The pilot in command had over 13,600 flying hours, including more than 2,200 on the Airbus A320.
 His colleague, who was serving as the first officer that day, had even more flight hours but limited experience with the A320, having only logged 237 hours on that aircraft.
-The unusual pairing of two captains resulted from TAM’s scheduling issues, which had become increasingly common during its rapid expansion.
+TAM’s scheduling problems caused the two captains to fly together.
+The problems occurred with increasing frequency during the airline’s fast growth.

-However, during the approach, the captain made a fateful decision.
+During the approach, the captain chose a path.
 Instead of following the updated procedure for landing with an inoperative thrust reverser, which had been in place since January 2007, he relied on an older procedure he was more familiar with.
-The previous procedure required the pilot to pull only one thrust lever into reverse, leaving the other in a neutral position.
-This method has caused multiple accidents in the past.
-The newer procedure, designed to prevent these errors, instructed pilots to handle the thrust levers in unison, reducing the risk of accidentally leaving one engine in forward thrust.
+The previous procedure required pilots to pull just one thrust lever into reverse while leaving the other in a neutral position.
+This method has resulted in multiple accidents in the past.
+A revised process helps lower errors.
+It tells pilots they must move two thrust levers at the same time.

-Unaware of the significance of this change, the captain opted for the old procedure.
+In the absence of understanding about how much that change mattered, the captain used the previous procedure.
 As Flight 3054 touched down on the wet runway, the captain pulled the left thrust lever back to idle and reverse thrust but mistakenly left the right lever in the climb detent, causing the right engine to continue producing forward thrust.
 This created a deadly asymmetry in the aircraft’s power, which made it nearly impossible to control.

 A Recipe for Disaster